-While EmanciPay was first conceived as a way to make live payments to nonprofits such as the Red Cross, public radio stations or publishers of blogs, it is also positioned as a counterpart to sellers' subscription systems in what the B2B company Zuora calls the "subscription economy", which it says "is built on ever changing relationships with your customers".
-Since relationships are two-way by nature, EmanciPay is one way that customers can manage their end, while systems such as Zuora's manage the other.
+While EmanciPay was first conceived by ProjectVRM as a way to make live payments to nonprofits and online publishers it is also positioned as a counterpart to sellers' subscription systems in what Zuora calls the "subscription economy", which it says "is built on ever changing relationships with your customers".
+Since relationships are two-way by nature, EmanciPay is one way that customers can manage their end, while sell-side systems such as Zuora's manage the other.

-EmanciPay in the long run might make use the r-button (two "magnets" that represent the customer and the vendor) to signal the presence of willingness-to-engage on either or both the customer and the vendor sides.
+EmanciPay, for example, mightt make use the R-button (two "magnets" that represent the customer and the vendor) to signal the presence of willingness-to-engage on either or both the customer and the vendor sides.
 Here is one way it might appear in a browser's chrome:

 The user's side is the left magnet, and the seller's side is the right.